MariusAuerbacher/capstone-frontend/Readme.md

  Page of how donations have already helped and impacted the lifes of those who've received them.

 Main page will explain the features of the website and emphasize the 100% donation policy.

+A donor can save profiles to his favourites and profiles that he donated to automatically get saved to Donated.